 Instructions for consulting with the National Park Service regarding NRI compliance issues:

 The Council on Environmental Quality (CEQ), under 5(d)(1) Wild and Scenic River Act authority, provides guidance to federal agencies with permitting and/or granting authority for projects on or near rivers listed on the NRI.
 In accordance with executive memorandum, all agencies must “take care to avoid or mitigate adverse effects” to rivers identified in the Nationwide Rivers Inventory.
+For projects on federal lands, check with the local land manager to verify that the segment is still considered ‘eligible and/or suitable’ in their most recent land or resource management plan.

 The National Park Service (NPS) is available to assist other federal agencies in carrying out this process; however, it is the role of the federal permitting agency (not the National Park Service) to ensure that effects to NRI rivers are avoided or mitigated.
 Assessment/Environmental Impact Statement process, entities proposing projects that could affect NRI, should research river value information to find up to date information.
 Here is a sampling of research resources.
 Do not limit your research to these national sources; supplement this with other national as well as state and local sources.